JulienH2000/Resistor/README.md

 Converts resistor color code to resistor value.
 This is a personal tool that comes in handy when working with electronics.
+Resistor is now bidirectionnal !